 Sadly, no project is completely risk-free.
 Misunderstandings can seriously threaten your project schedule, bloating deadlines and stalling collaboration.
 Some of the worst to watch out for are heavy client involvement, unclear briefs or concept sign-off, poor duration estimates and resource unavailability.
 Historical activity data from previous projects is again a great way to familiarize yourself with potential risks and factor in appropriate buffer time for dealing with them in case they do materialize.

 The last step to project scheduling is the most important: assigning all your project work!
 Projects rarely happen in a vacuum – your teams are usually split across a multitude of different commitments – so you need to be able to sync team schedules and distribute project work ahead to ensure tasks can be completed within their set deadlines.
 Team resource planners are the easiest way to do this – they help you coordinate employee schedules and pinpoint the optimal space for collaboration.
 The best can reduce actual project task allocation to a matter of minutes using a simple calendar interface and intuitive controls, like click and drag.
-As an added bonus, you can use them to map your entire project timeline, helping your team visualize your project’s entire structure to stay on-track.
+As an added bonus, you can use them to map your entire project timeline templates, helping your team visualize your project’s entire structure to stay on-track.